boscoh/supplescroll/readme.md

 The `init` function [](#fig-init):

+1. declares page variables
-1. calls the page builder
+2. calls the page builder
 2. registers the resize function
 3. calls the touchscroll initializer